AdobeDocs/campaign-standard.en/help/sending/using/confirming-the-send.md

 ## Understanding message indicators {#message-indicators}

-Once the message is sent to the contacts, the **[!UICONTROL Deployment]** zone shows your KPIs (Key Performance Indicator) data , including:
+Once the message is sent to the contacts, the **[!UICONTROL Deployment]** zone shows your KPIs (Key Performance Indicator) data, including:

 * The number of messages to deliver
 * The number of messages sent